Saturday, December 24, 2011

 As I looked around to see where my son and I can sit, I made eye contact with a certain high profile mom in the blogging world.
 The look in her eyes made it clear, in her mind, there's no place for me and my son at this event.
 I immediately lost my appetite.

 As I walked back towards the exit, I said goodbye to the few that were friendly and pointedly ignored the others.
 Could I have stayed?
-Yes, I payed the fee to be at this conference but which mom want to expose their child to people who are confused and unfriendly with a family that's different then their's?
+Yes, I payed the fee to be at this conference, but which mom want to expose their child to people who are confused and unfriendly with a family that's different then their's?

 That to me seems to be the answer to my question.
 People in that world still don't see me on the level with them.

 Black motherhood is still a mystery, a black mother is still something to be kept as separate and an outsider.
 For the last 2.5 years in the mom blog world, I've held my tongue, played nice and paid my dues when dealing with rudeness, discrimination and sometimes out right hostility.
-In the end for what?

 At an event where I'm suppose to be part of a community of influencers, I'm reminded my "motherhood" influence doesn't apply to them.